-The first thing to note is that 75% of lenders will only lend against bricks and mortar if the HMO is a small one (6 beds or less).
-The other 25% will have some restrictions on the amount they are willing to lend on a newly-converted HMO.
+The first thing to note is that most lenders will only lend against bricks and mortar, especially if the HMO is a small one (6 beds or less).
+Other lenders will have some restrictions on the amount they are willing to lend on a newly-converted HMO.
 In some cases, a property’s value will turn up as roughly 10x the rent, but it can be significantly lower or higher.
 Commercial loans are usually calculated against the rent.

 The problem of valuing against rent is that it is more complicated than just multiplying the rent by 10.
 If you buy a 4-bed house for £175,000 and convert it to a 6-bed HMO where each room goes for £400 per month, the annual rent will be £28,800.
 Multiply that by 10 and the value of the property would be £288,000.
 But a comparable property on the same street is available for the original price you paid for the property – £175,000 – so why would a buyer pay your price when they could convert another into an HMO for over £100,000 less?

-When deciding how to commercial value a property, a surveyor will consider the area where your proposed HMO is located.
+When deciding the value of a HMO, a surveyor will consider the area where your proposed HMO is located.
 If the surrounding properties are mainly only-occupier homes, HMOs may not be in-demand so your HMO would be more likely to be valued as bricks and mortar only.
 A surveyor will also pay close attention to the compliance of your HMO – if it doesn’t meet the minimum space requirements or fails to meet legislation in any other ways, the value of the property will be affected.
-Lenders will instruct their valuer to base the valuation on a ‘vacant possession’ value (VP).
+Commercial HMO Lenders will instruct their valuer to base the valuation on a ‘vacant possession’ value (VP).
 This is bricks and mortar and market value – based on a local yield that incorporates an element of multiplying rent in the final valuation.